⚖️ Privilege Statement

 🍵

-By holding gratitude for all I've been given, recognizing that I have enough, and choosing to share – tea, kindness, and opportunities, I hope to use my privilege to help eradicate its inequitable, divisive effects.
+By holding gratitude for all I've been given, recognizing that I have enough, and choosing to share – tea, kindness, and resources, I hope to use my privilege to help eradicate its divisive effects and close the opportunity gap, the very one which brought me to where I am today.

 FREE TEA FOR ALL!